Lament for Lleucu Llwyd

 "Lament for Lleucu Llwyd" (Welsh: Marwnad Lleucu Llwyd) is a Middle Welsh poem by the 14th-century bard Llywelyn Goch ap Meurig Hen in the form of a cywydd.
 It is his most famous work, and has been called one of the finest of all cywyddau and one of the greatest of all Welsh-language love-poems, comparable with the best poems of Dafydd ap Gwilym.
 The culmination of a series of poems addressed to his lover Lleucu Llwyd, a married woman, it differs from them in calling her forth from her grave as if he were a more conventional lover serenading her as she lies in bed.
 The effect is said to be "startling, original, but in no way grotesque".
-"Lament for Lleucu Llwyd" was included in both The Oxford Book of Welsh Verse and The Oxford Book of Welsh Verse in English.
+Idris Bell called it "one of the most moving poems of its kind not in Welsh only, but in any literature".
+It was included in both The Oxford Book of Welsh Verse and The Oxford Book of Welsh Verse in English.

 Llywelyn's poems to Lleucu Llwyd

 It is known that Llywelyn wrote several other poems to Lleucu on the evidence of references to them in others of his poems and in a poem by Llywelyn's contemporary Iolo Goch, but it is not certain that any of these is extant.
 Probable survivors from these poems are a cywydd in which he sends a bird as a love-messenger to "Dafydd's wife" (Lleucu is said to have been married to a certain Dafydd Ddu), and an anonymous englyn containing a mention of Lleucu Llwyd's name.
 The Lament itself is mentioned in another of Llywelyn's poems, his "Awdl Gyffes", as one of the crimes he was guilty of having committed.